Key insights

 Guidance updates may improve readability

-There will be multiple language-focused updates to UG to make it more readable and specific.
-Other updates are meant to better align UG with other federal regulations and standards.
+There are multiple language-focused updates to the Uniform Guidance to make it more readable and specific.
+Other updates are meant to better align the Uniform Guidance with other federal regulations and standards.
 Some of these situations include:

-• Mandatory disclosures will now more closely align with Federal Acquisition Regulation (FAR) 48 CFR 52.203-13.
+- Mandatory disclosures now more closely align with Federal Acquisition Regulation (FAR) 48 CFR 52.203-13.

-• New definitions of commonly used terms will be added, including “continuation funding,” “for-profit organization,” “participant,” and “prior approval.”
+- New definitions of commonly used terms have been added, including “continuation funding,” “for-profit organization,” “participant,” and “prior approval.”

-• Questioned costs definition will clarify what questioned costs represent in audit findings.
+- Questioned costs definition clarifies what questioned costs represent in audit findings.

 How we can help